Pre-drinking on a student budget

 What's a night out without some daft drinking games to start things off?

-And don't worry, we've got a whole section below to give you some pre-drinking game inspiration!
+And don't worry, we've got a whole guide on the best university drinking games to give you some inspiration!

 It's easy to over-do it